CSCI305/CSCI305.github.io/lectures/l10_langsys.md

 * The bytecode for a class.

 #### Exercise 2
-Supose the target assembly language for a compiler has these five instructions for integers:
+Suppose the target assembly language for a compiler has these five instructions for integers:

 ```
    load address,reg